Cloud-Architect-Emma/end-to-end-Multi-region-pipeline/README.md

-# Multi-Region 3-Tier Cloud-Native Platform
+# End-to-End Multi-Region 3-Tier Cloud-Native Platform with  Jenkins Multi-Pipeline CI/CD

 ## Project Overview
 This project implements a **3-Tier Multi-Region Cloud-Native Platform** with **CI/CD automation, containerization, and observability**.
 The platform is designed for high availability, scalability, and security using modern DevOps practices.